mscribellito/Str/docs/quickstart.rst

 Quick Start
 ===========

-This page provides a quick introduction to String and some introductory examples.
+This page provides a quick introduction to Str and some introductory examples.
-If you have not already installed, String, head over to the :ref:`installation` page.
+If you have not already installed, Str, head over to the :ref:`installation` page.

 Creating Strings
 ----------------